AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/lab2.md

 ![Domains](images/lab2-11-domains.png)

-Revisit the terminal window where `BU1` Bastion was attempting to Ping `BU2` App.
+Revisit the terminal window where `BU1 Bastion` was attempting to Ping `BU2 App`.
 You should now see the responses.

-Also, you should now be able to SSH to `BU2` App from `BU1` Bastion.
+Also, you should now be able to SSH to `BU2 App` from `BU1 Bastion`.

 ## Code Optimization